 If you’re reading this blog then it’s likely you agree that creating content or copywriting is important.
 And that’s correct, according to research 70 per cent of people would rather get information about a company or learn something from a piece of content such as an article or blog post rather than from a traditional advertisement.

-The chances are that your organisation probably creates quite a lot of content whether it’s for your website or in the form of communication with customers and prospects but here’s a question for you.
-Do you think you are making the most of the content you produce?
+The chances are that your organisation probably creates quite a lot of content whether it’s for your website or in the form of communication with customers and prospects.
+But here’s a question for you.
+Are making the most of the content you produce?
 Now I don’t want to appear presumptuous, but the chances are probably not!

-A good starting point with content is to plan your subject matter so whether you want to focus on calendar-based themes such as Christmas, Valentines, Easter, Summer and so on or your topics are more feature related to your product or service so for example for an accountancy practice – it could be tax, compliance and business services.
-To give yourself some time it’s probably best to stick to quarterly content themes but that’s probably a topic for another post.
+A good starting point with content is to plan your subject matter.
+You need to decide on whether you want to focus on calendar-based themes such as Christmas, Valentines and Easter or on topics more related to your product or service.
+For example for an accountancy practice – it could be tax, compliance and business services.
+To give yourself some time stick to quarterly content themes but that’s probably a topic for another post.

 So, we’ve touched on how you can expand on content, but you can also go the other way and reduce it.
 For example, can you create a campaign using your content for all of your social media channels?
 Hopefully, this blog has got you thinking about how to maximise your efforts with your written content but of course, there are plenty of other types of content you can create including audio and video which we will talk about another time.
 If you would like to find out more about how Zapp Communication can help you with creating content for your business then we would love to hear from you so please get in contact here.